Tall-Order-Software/trike/src/Logic-Boolean.package/BLExpression.class/README.md

 - BLClauses with cycles have not been tested; infinite loops seem likely.
 - Simplification and comparison are sometimes expensive; the conditions in which they are expensive are deterministic but have not been explored.
 - The conditions in which parentheses matter when constructing BLExpressions have not been explored.
-- Currently BLTruthTables and BLGrayCodes do not support
+- Currently BLTruthTables and BLGrayCodes do not support Announcements.
-	- Announcements or
-	- editing via GenericActions.
-- Some glue is required to edit atoms using GenericActions.
 - Currently evaluation is only supported when atoms are blocks with no arguments.

 CLASSES